 The State Government of Victoria has developed a Good Governance Checklist that is a quick reference guide to ten principles of good governance to help your board or committee understand and discuss its performance.
+This Good Governance Checklist is based on the "Good Governance Principles and Guidance for Not-for-Profit Organisations Guide" published by the Australian Institute of Company Directors.

-Good Governance Health Check (State Government of Victoria)
+RESOURCE Good Governance Health Check (State Government of Victoria / AICD)

-Board Performance and Evaluation Policy 5.2.
+5.2.
+Board Performance and Evaluation Policy

 The board performance and evaluation policy should clearly describe the purpose and process of assessing board performance.
 It is important that organisations introduce an evaluation process that suits the needs and interests of the organisation.
-If your organisation is introducing a board evaluation for the first time you may like to introduce a simple process and add complexity to the process in the future.
+If your organisation is introducing a board evaluation for the first time, you may like to introduce a simple process and add complexity to the process in the future.